To create a better life, you must make some changes. However, the goal of creating a better life is worth it. Are you up to this challenge?

 Here’s the positive.
 Stopping bad behaviors leaves more room for good behaviors.
 We learn to use the habitual nature of the mind to install positive thoughts and actions.
 There are some universal actions we can take to create a better life.
 It involves some conscious effort but the return on the investment is worth it.
 So, let’s start with the things you should stop:

-What You Need to Stop
+What to Stop

 This is the hard part.
 To make room for the good patterns, you need to stop doing the negative stuff first.
 Don’t make the mistake of trying to add good things to offset the bad.
 It will not work.
 The negative patterns are powerful will cancel out the positive.
 And, this leaves you feeling guilty.